-Best,

-[YOUR NAME]
+Best.

-[YOUR EMAIL SIGNATURE]
+[YOUR NAME] [YOUR EMAIL SIGNATURE]

-Step 6 Leverage Your Leadership Team
+#6 Leverage Your Leadership Team.

 Tough times are often measured by how leaders handle the situation.
-To stand out among the crowd, use this as an opportunity to leverage your leaders and highlight the ways in which they support their employees during difficult times.
+To stand out among the crowd, use this as an opportunity to leverage your leaders and highlight the ways in which they support their employees during difficult moments for the business or team members (or both.)

 Not only will involving members of your leadership team in the broader conversation position your brand as a well-informed thought leader, it will also reinforce your reputation as an employer of choice.
-This, in turn, can help entice elite candidates to your job opportunities and fill open roles.
-Employees want to work for an empathetic employer so much that 77 percent are willing to work longer hours and 60 percent would take a pay cut.
+This, in turn, can help entice elite candidates to your job opportunities and improve their motivation - 70 percent of HR leaders and working professionals believe an empathetic organization facilitates greater employee motivation.